wizmo2/squeezelite-esp32/README.md

 Connecting a reset pin for the LAN8720 is optional but recommended to avoid that GPIO0 (50MHz input clock) locks the esp32 in download mode at boot time.
 - Clock

 The APLL of the esp32 is required for the audio codec, so we **need** a LAN8720 that provides a 50MHz clock.
 That clock **must** be connected to GPIO0, there is no alternative.
-This means that if your DAC requires an MCLK, then you are out of luck.
-It is not possible to have both to work together.
-There might be some workaround using CLK_OUT2 and GPIO3, but I don't have time for this.
+This means that if your DAC requires an MCLK, you need a recent build (later than mid-2023) to be able to select either GPIO 1 or 2.

 #### SPI (DM9051 or W5500)
 Ethernet over SPI is supported as well and requires less GPIOs but is obvsiously slower.
 SPI is the shared bus set with [spi_config](#spi).
 The "eth_config" parameter syntax becomes:
 ```